 However, vacancy rates, over time, are a useful indicator of performance.
-The audit undertaken in March 2017 highlighted a vacancy rate of 13.0% (71 properties), which has increased by 0.4% since March 2016.
+The audit undertaken in March 2018 highlighted a vacancy rate of 12.9% (70 properties), which has decreased by 0.1% since March 2017.

 The previous section of this report looked at the diversity of uses within the town centre but classified all vacant units together regardless of their former use.
 The table opposite shows the mix of ground floor uses as well as the number and percentage of vacant units within each use class.
-The vacant figure is the proportion of each use that is vacant e.g. 46.4% of all units within the town centre are in A1 use however 11.1% of these are vacant.
+The vacant figure is the proportion of each use that is vacant e.g. 45.6% of all units within the town centre are in A1 use however 12.0% of these are vacant.
+(Figures may not add due to rounding).